Exscientia/physicsml/docs/source/pages/structure/molflux_layer.md

 It is important to persist the ``featurisation_metadata`` so that the model can be inferenced later on.
 Saving the model creates a directory with the model config, featursation config, model artefacts (weights checkpoint), and a frozen requirements file to recreate the environment it was trained in.
-For more information, see the ``molflux`` docs (TODO: LINK).
+For more information, see the ``molflux`` [docs](https://exscientia.github.io/molflux/pages/production/models.html).

 ## Computing metrics

 Once the model is trained, we can finally compute some metrics.
 This is simply done by computing some predictions and using the supplied metrics functionality of ``molflux``.
-See here for more info (TODO: LINK).
+See [here](https://exscientia.github.io/molflux/pages/metrics/intro.html) for more info.